 Think of the “how to” guides of the web.
 Straight facts.
 Technical instructions.
 Statistical data.
 Imagine a pair of feuding friends settling a bet in a pub by consulting the Guinness Book of World Records.
 Those guys are your informational searchers.

-In sales speak, they are ice cold leads; not likely to convert.
-Yet these leads have value in that they improve your authority for other types of search queries, and also raises brand awareness.
+In sales speak, they are ice-cold leads; not likely to convert.
+Yet, these leads have value in that they improve your authority for other types of search queries, and also raise brand awareness.

 The user’s query in this example is “how to boil an egg.”
 The results yield: